Bonnie & Clyde

 Around Christmas of 1929, authorities began compiling evidence against Clyde in order to arrest him.
 In February of 1930, Clyde explained to Bonnie that he would need to leave town because the police were after him.
 He was barely able to pack his things before the police arrived.

 Following his arrest, Clyde went to the Waco County jail to await trial.
-Against her mother’s wishes, Bonnie hopped a bus to visit Clyde in prison.
+Against her mother’s wishes, Bonnie hopped on a bus to visit Clyde in prison.
 While visiting Clyde in jail, Bonnie met his cellmate Frank Turner.
-Frank claimed that he could break Clyde and himself out of jail if he could get his hands on a gun.
+Frank claimed that he could break them out of jail if he could get his hands on a gun.
 He drew Bonnie a detailed map of the location of a gun in his parents’ house.
 She was to go to his address and find the weapon.
 The endeavor was a success and the next day she handed it to Clyde under the table at the jail.
 That evening, Frank used the gun to break out, taking Clyde with him.
 The two men made their way to Illinois, stealing cars and robbing stores along the way.
 As a precaution, they frequently changed their license plates, but they were eventually captured by a passerby who memorized their plate number.
 Clyde and Frank returned to the Texas jail.

 The court convicted Clyde and sentenced him to fourteen years hard labor at Eastham Prison Farm on the Texas plains.
 While in the labor camp, one of Clyde’s only pleasures was receiving mail.
 Since only family and spouses could communicate with the prisoners, he indicated that Bonnie Parker was his legal wife.
-She continued to express her love for him and send encouragement.
+She continued to express her love for him and sent encouragement.
 At the same time, unbeknownst to Clyde, his mother was able to work out a deal with the judge on his case, making him eligible for parole in two years if he exhibited good behavior.
 Unaware of his mother’s machinations, he devised a plan to have another worker “let the ax slip,” and chop off two of his toes.
 The attempt to get an earlier parole actually worked and he was released shortly after, in February of 1932.

 Clyde and Bonnie began seeing each other again immediately following Clyde’s release and their love only grew more intense.
 Still bitter about the government’s role in the Depression, Clyde decided to put together a new team of thieves to take the money that he felt was rightly theirs.
 Not wanting to let Bonnie out of his sight, Clyde took her along with them on their first ride.
 This was the beginning of a crime spree that would spark her excitement for adventure and romance.